xalgorithm/mytorrentbox/README.md

 # Beaglebone Setup Notes

-## TODO:
+## TO DO:

 Project stable: Want to add to it?
 Fork and PR!

 ## Project Overview

-The goal of this project is to build a headless bittorrent box using a [Beaglebone Black](https://www.adafruit.com/products/1876) using the transmission-daemon web interface.
+How to build a headless bittorrent box using a [Beaglebone Black](https://www.adafruit.com/products/1876) using the transmission-daemon web interface.

-Transmission will be configured to bind to two network interaces.
-Since the Beaglebone only has a single Ethernet port we will utilize an alias to support the second IP.
+Transmission will be configured to bind to two network interfaces.
+Since the Beaglebone only has a single Ethernet port, we will utilize an alias to support the second IP.

-One interface will serve the transmission web UI, and the other will be used to connect to a VPN over which transfer the actual bittorrent data will be transferred.
+One interface will serve the transmission web UI, and the other will connect to a VPN over which the actual bittorrent data will be transferred.

 For the operating system we used the Debian 8.2 image found [here](http://beagleboard.org/latest-images).

-Download the file, decompress it, and write it to a microSD card
+Download the file, decompress it, and write it to a micro SD card
 ## OS Installation

 Download the OS image: